 A grant writing tool kit with all budget information is available at this link or by calling 1-800-328-9000.

-To access the Trainer Only Section of this website you must be a Certified Olweus Trainer.
+To access the trainers only section of this website you must be a Certified Olweus Trainer.

 To learn about Dr. Dan Olweus, OBPP Founder, and Dr. Susan Limber, Director of Development, Dr. Jan Urbanski, Director of Safe and Humane Schools, Jane Riese, Associate Director of Safe and Humane Schools; Special Consultants, Vicki Flerx and Nancy Mullin; and Olweus Technical Assistance Consultants, click here.